drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-01/exercise.md

 Now that we have our token collection contract and non-transferable NFTs (with on-chain metadata), we're going to implement them in Portal.

-We're creating a secure (and decentralized) identity system for `Traveler` access.
+We're creating a secure (and decentralized) identity system for `Traveler` flight control.
 The system works like this:

 1. Travel passports (`passport-token`s) are non-transferable (`cw721-soulbound1`)
 2. Only a Portal contract (`JumpRing`) can mint passports (`Cw721MetadataContract::default().minter`)